 LVSfN Undergraduate Research Conference

 Each spring, one of the founding colleges of the Lehigh Valley Society for Neuroscience Chapter hosts our undergraduate research conference.
 This event celebrates the scholarly work of our undergraduates and their faculty mentors in the disciplines of neuroscience, psychology and philosophy of mind.
-On April 27, 2019, the conference was hosted virtually by the LVSfN-affiliated colleges in the Lehigh Valley of PA.
+On April 25, 2021 the conference was hosted virtually by the LVSfN-affiliated colleges in the Lehigh Valley of PA.

 |Moravian University students contacting PA reps via electronic petitions to request their support for funding scientific research.||Dr. Cecilia Fox at Capitol Hill for the annual SfN Day to speak with representatives and senators about the importance of funding neuroscience research|